Personal Color Analysis

 can i get a pca if i have rosacea/acne/scars/hyperpigmentation/wrinkles?

-Yes!
+Absolutely!
 Imperfections in the skin are very normal, and they can actually assist in the draping process.
-Certain colors will cause wrinkles to look deeper, rosacea to seem flared, acne and scars to seem angrier, hyperpigmentation to look patchier - the list goes on!
-Your best season will not erase these aspects of your face, but it will minimize them, drawing our attention to your eyes and the harmony of your features.
+Certain colors can cause wrinkles to look deeper, rosacea to seem flared, acne and scars to look irritated, hyperpigmentation to look patchy - the list goes on!
+Your best season will not erase these aspects, but it will minimize them, drawing our attention to your eyes and the harmony of your features.